 Hello and thank you for stopping by.
 I may have a

 If you haven’t tried Caramac before, they are a bit like white chocolate with a hint, just a hint of caramel flavour.
 When I was younger and even still today, I had to be careful how much chocolate I ate as it triggers migraines in me.
 Caramac bars were my go-to alternative.
-I had ‘almost’ forgotten about them, until Jane posted her cupcakes!
+And I’d ‘almost’ forgotten about them, until Jane posted her cupcakes!

 And the rest as they say is history.
 Because everyone knows chocolate buttons taste better than a bar.
-They fit so nicely in my mouth and are just the best with a hot cup of tea.
+Since they fit so nicely in my mouth and are just the best with a hot cup of tea.
 Finally, you now you know how I became hooked on Caramac again!

 Although I used Caramac bars to melt and drizzle over these utterly perfect Caramac Caramel Cookies.
 Because I simply couldn’t bring myself to use the buttons.
 I will do, just taking things one step at a time.

 These light, chewy cookies are a caramel lovers dream.
-The brown sugar in the cookie dough, along with the butterscotch chips, give these cookies an underlying caramel flavour, will bursts of absolute caramel.
+First of all, the brown sugar in the cookie dough, along with the butterscotch chips, give these cookies an underlying caramel flavour, with bursts of pure caramel flavour.
 While melted Caramac drizzled on top adds an extra creaminess that completely rounds the flavours out and makes these Caramac Caramel Cookies so good.

-Absolutely perfect for Caramac lovers, chocolate haters/avoiders and Cookie Monster’s like me!
+Absolutely perfect for Caramac lovers, chocolate haters or avoiders and Cookie Monster’s like me!

 Recipe: Makes 20 Caramac Caramel Cookies